 Welcome to the Rutgers University Libraries.
 Our goal is to provide the collections and services that are to be expected from a major research library, and to make sure we are serving the needs of our university community.
 Psychology materials, at one time, were mainly housed at the Library of Science and Medicine on the Busch Campus-with collections also housed at the Newark and Camden campuses.
 Now, many of our journal (and many ebook) collections are online and available remotely to all researchers at all locations.
 So, please use the search box on the front of the library website (QuickSearch) to access the materials that you will need-before traveling to the library.
 You may use QuickSearch to find both books, journals, articles and other scholarly content.
 Much of what you likely need for your research will be found online, and if we don't have access to (or own) any other material you need, we also provide rapid delivery of any material (to your email in the case of articles).
-Please contact Laura Mullen via the contact box at the right, if you need any assistance, or have suggestions to offer.
+Please contact Laura Mullen at lbmullen@rutgers.edu if you need any assistance, or have suggestions to offer.
 Thank you.

 This section will be used to relay any important messages about new psychology resources or library issues.
 Please contact Laura Mullen with any questions or suggestions: lbmullen@rutgers.edu

-Fall 2020 workshop information now available at
+Fall 2024 workshop information now available!

 Additional workshops on High Performance Computing are offered by OARC.
 See their calendar and resources for more information.

-4. For information on the University's Open and Affordable Textbook program, please see:
+2. For information on the University's Open and Affordable Textbook program, please see:

 https://www.libraries.rutgers.edu/open-textbooks